AdactiveSAS/qrcode.js/README.md

     mSize: 0.15,
 };

-const ele = document.getElementById("qrCode"); //Element must be an instance of HTMLCanvasElement or HTMLDivElement const qrCode = new QrCode(ele); //Initializing the QrCode await qrCode.generate(qrCodeSetting); // Function that generates the QrCode let image = this.qrCode.getImage(); // Function to get the data Url of the QrCode Image
+const element = document.getElementById("qrCode"); //Element must be an instance of HTMLCanvasElement or HTMLDivElement const qrCode = new qrcode(element); //Initializing the QrCode await qrCode.generate('https://adactive.com', qrCodeSetting); // Function that generates the QrCode let image = this.qrCode.getImage(); // Function to get the data Url of the QrCode Image

 ```